hudson-and-thames/mlfinlab/docs/source/implementations/labeling_fixed_time_horizon.rst

 time bars exhibit high seasonality, as trading behavior may be quite different at the open or close versus midday; thus it will not be informative to apply the same thershold on non-uniform distribution.
 Solutions include applying the fixed horizon method to tick or volume bars instead of time bars, using data sampled at the same time every day (e.g. closing prices) or inputting a dynamic threshold as a pd.Series corresponding to the times in the dataset.
-If desired, a pd.DataFrame-like object can be passed to scale the data by known mean and standard deviation for the given time index.